 - TNF-Alpha, Highly Sensitive

 Collect specimen in a lavender top tube and immediately place on wet ice.
-Centrifuge, aliquot serum into a plastic vial and freeze within 30 minutes of collection.
+Centrifuge, aliquot plasma into a plastic vial and freeze within 30 minutes of collection.